 PEDOMUS Dog Sunglasses

-These PEDOMUS sunglasses can be adjusted to always be a perfect fit for your specific dog, and they can be used anywhere from a sunny day at the beach, to a ski trip to Aspen.
+These PEDOMUS sunglasses (Amazon link) can be adjusted to always be a perfect fit for your specific dog, and they can be used anywhere from a sunny day at the beach, to a ski trip to Aspen.

 How to Know if a Labradoodle Has a Sunburn